CREATE AN EPIC BERLIN ITINERARY FOR 2 DAYS

 Maybe the most beautiful way to approach the Brandenburger Tor is to walk down Unter den Linden, the main and probably nicest boulevard in Berlin.

-On a sunny day (or even on some rainy days) you will find street artists performing – giving this place an extra cool touch – it is definitely one of the best places to visit in Berlin (this is a place you have to visit even if you stay in only 1 day in Berlin).
+- On a sunny day (or even on some rainy days), you will find street artists performing – giving this place an extra cool touch.

 Stop 5: Kanzleramt

 The Kanzleramt is the official office of the German Chancellor.
 It is only a stone’s throw away from the memorial so that you can walk to the Kanzleramt, the official office of Angela Merkel, our kind of prime minister/president.